 The Coronavirus pandemic has put our coastal adventures into hibernation.
-We wanted to put that spare time to good use.
+We wanted to put that spare time to good use and help the community.

 Having put a shout out on social media, our fantastic community responded with donations of fabric and materials, loans of sewing machines and volunteers to distribute stuff!